Tejaswinidhaval/Python_billing_system/README.md

 # Python_Billing system for Beauty products
-this is billing system for cosmetic products
+This is billing system for cosmetic products in python where you can choose products and generate a bill.